ServiceNow Integration - Instance Setup Guide

 21.png

 We’ll need to create two auth scopes.
-One for read access to the Table API and another for write access to the Table API.
+One is for read access to the Table API, and the other is for write access to the Table API.

-Once we are redirected to the next page, we’ll be able to create a new REST API Auth Scope.
+Once redirected to the next page, we can create a new REST API Auth Scope.

 22.png

-That should create the Read Access Auth Scope for the Table API.
-Now we’ll move forward to create the Write Access Auth Scope for the Table API by clicking on the New button again.
+• That should create the Read Access Auth Scope for the Table API.
+Now, we’ll create the Write Access Auth Scope for the Table API by clicking on the New button again

 23.png